-The Ladies' City Tennis League of Charleston had its unofficial start in 1973 when members of
+The Ladies' City Tennis League of Charleston had its unofficial start in 1973

 several area tennis centers decided to play regularly on Tuesday mornings.